Who is Liable When You Get Doored on a Bike in NYC?

 Most bicyclists might not know the specifics, but they are aware of the dangerous “door zone.”
 The “door zone” is adjacent to a parked car of approximately three to four feet, where a door could swing open.
 “Doorings” cause serious and sometimes fatal injuries to cyclists through the five boroughs of New York City.
 When one of these all-too-common accidents occurs, a common question follows, “who is responsible?”

 While it might appear that the person who opens a door in the cyclist’s path should be held accountable, it is not always the case.
 An injured bike rider still needs to prove that the passenger in the vehicle was negligent.
 It is foolish to believe insurance companies will do the right thing and justly compensate you for your injuries if you were hurt in a “dooring” accident.

 Our experienced NYC bike accident attorneys are familiar with the challenges facing injured cyclists.
 We also understand the applicable law and have proven legal strategies to litigate these types of accidents.
-Call The Carrion Law Firm at (718) 841-0083 to review the facts surrounding your accident.
+Call the Buffalo bicycle accident lawyers at The Carrion Law Firm at (718) 841-0083 to review the facts surrounding your accident.